-3. What your turnaround time is for collecting and verifying licensure from candidates and employees.
+3. Your turnaround time for collecting and verifying licensure from candidates and employees.

 HR and recruitment teams should be able to identify the amount of time it takes to collect, verify, and confirm license requirements from candidates.
 The same can be said for collecting renewal information from employees.
 Candidates and employees should have a clear picture of the expectation of their responsibilities in this process.
 If you find that collecting and verifying is taking weeks, requires an unreasonable amount of email/phone correspondence, or results in frustration from either party, it’s time to rethink the process.

-Organization is key in reducing this metric - having a clear and accurate set of requirements for each position, a streamlined process for candidates to submit requirements and employees to submit renewals, an efficient or automated way to verify the licenses as they’re submitted, and a reliable process to keep track of employee renewals.
-Shore up your internal processes or look to outside help such as a CVO specializing in pre-boarding and license renewals to streamline the process.
+The organization is key in reducing this metric - having a clear and accurate set of requirements for each position, a streamlined process for candidates to submit requirements and employees to submit renewals, an efficient or automated way to verify the licenses as they’re submitted, and a reliable process to keep track of employee renewals.
+Shore up your internal processes or look to outside help, such as a CVO specializing in pre-boarding and license renewals, to streamline the process.

 4. The number of processing errors that occur as a result of manual review.